Tessakam/C-Sharp-workshop-6.1.2021/README.md

 ### Your turn!
 #### For Windows users
-- Let's create your first ASP.NET MVC project in Visual Studio.
+- Let's create your first Console App (.Net Core) project in Visual Studio.
 - The goal?
 Merge 2 PDF files into 1 new PDF file.
 - You can use the 2 example PDF's in this respository

-1. Create an ASP.NET MVC project.
+1. Create an Console App (.Net Core) project.
 For doing that, just click File - New - Project.
 2. A new dialog will pop up, select Console Application and give it a name (for example: MergePDF)
 3. The Program.cs class will open and you will see a blank main class.
 4. Install the iTextSharp's Nuget Package